CPA Tune: AI Optimization & Automated Bidding

 1. Is CPA Tune a new pricing model?

 No. Campaigns are still billed on a CPC basis.
-CPA Tune is an optimization algorithm that adjusts CPC bids in real time with the goal of achieving your target CPA.
+CPA Tune is a set of AI-powered optimization strategies that adjust CPC bids in real time with the goal of achieving your target CPA.
 You pay for clicks, but the system decides which clicks to buy based on predicted conversion probability.

 2. How does CPA Tune decide when to bid?